Kimani/LawnRobot/README.md

 - Continue this process until we push a node colored [0] onto the stack.
 - The stack now holds the path we must travel.

+We also randomly generate a lawn at the beginning of this simulation.
+This is done by:
+- Define a maximally defined grid (in this case, 15x10) that is the max size of our lawn, each node initialized to 'Obstacle'.
+- Considering a random internal pixel of a maximally defined grid (in this case, 15x10).
+- Generate 20 values multiplier_i from 0.5 to 1.0
+- Blur/smooth out the multiplier array by applying a [1/5, 1/5, 1/5, 1/5, 1/5] kernel to each 'pixel' of this 1D array.
+- Calculate 20 rays from the internal pixel from the first step extending outward to the outer permiter of the grid at 2*pi/20 radians apart.
+- Multiple each ray_i by multiplier_i.
+- Produce a mesh of triangles that represents the entire shape produced by the endpoints of these rays.
+- For each grid element of the lawn that lies within the mesh, mark it as 'Grass'.
+This is done by testing it against every triangle produced by two adjacent ray endpoints and the center point.

+I had this approach in mind as being fairly simple, and once I got it all working it generates pretty decent lawns!

 ## Results
 I had time to develop much of this application, and got everything working with the exception of the solver.
 That was the most interesting part of this application, but I didn't quite finish that part.
 It can be seen in isolation in LawnSolver.cs.
 The rest of the solution took some time, as I did a lot of work here with WinUI3 which didn't want to cooperate.
 I also spent a good amount of time on the visual style of the application, which didn't get exactly the level of polish I was hoping yet.
 In time I may revisit this project and fully complete it end to end.